josefglatz/TYPO3-Distribution/README.md

 * Simple dynamic robots.txt
 * RealFaviconGenerator.net gulp integration
 * Support for heise's shariff (to enable sharing favorite content without compromising visitors privacy)
+* Prepared Linkvalidator configuration

+### Linkvalidator (sysext)

+To enable the linkvalidator, adopt the prepared configuration first to your needs (`EXT:theme/Configuration/TSConfig/Page/General/Linkvalidator.tsc`) and then add a Linkvalidator Scheduler Task to activate the linkvalidator on a regular base.

 ### RealUrl